rmanderca/k2/APPLICATION_DEVELOPER_GUIDE.md

 ArcSQL installs a procedure called ```send_email``` which should be your primary interface for sending email.
 It is up to you to replace the procedure with one that "works".
 Use ```./app/${app}/${env}/send_email.sql``` as your template.

+The default procedure increments an email counter in the saas_auth table and also uses the ArcSQL counter interface to count emails for each email address.

+The send email file template also includes a procedure called ```send_test_email``` which can be used to test your email configuration.

 ### Oracle metrics

 Statzilla (a component of K2) installs a job to collect Oracle metrics into the stat* tables.
 See config variables in ```K2_CONFIG``` package.
 Stats are associated with the 'oracle (local)' Statzilla bucket.
 Also see the ```./lib/statzilla/statzilla_get_oracle_metrics.prc``` file.